the-pro/the-pro/README.md

 Hi, I am Ayas currently pursing my Btech degree in Computer Science from India.
 I am interested in almost everything javascript.
 I use javascript as my primary langauage for making web applications.
 I have some experience working with nodejs and expressjs, angular and React.

-Currently I am Working with coding ninjas as a content developer intern for their frontend courses
+I am currently working with Tamasha as a fullstack developer intern I have worked with coding ninjas as a content developer intern for their frontend courses.

 ## 📫 Connect with me
 ### For Hiring